amanagarwal1993/hand3d/README.md

 - Tensorflow 1.3.0 GPU build with CUDA 8.0.44 and CUDNN 5.1
 - Python 3.5.2

 Python packages used by the example provided and their recommended version:
 - tensorflow==1.3.0
 - numpy==1.13.0
 - scipy==0.18.1
 - matplotlib==1.5.3

+## Usage: For live webcam

+- Download [data](https://lmb.informatik.uni-freiburg.de/projects/hand3d/ColorHandPose3D_data_v3.zip) and unzip it.
+Go into this folder and take out two of them, "results" and "weights", out into the main repository.
+- Run the file `run_parallel.py` (the one with multi-threaded webcam pipeline).
+Wait for the camera feed to open up and then play with your hand gestures.
+It will not recognize the gesture as such, but it will be able to detect finger joints etc and draw them in a cool way.
+- To end the stream, click on the video feed and hit 'Q' on your keyboard repeatedly until it stops.
+Not very elegant but that's how it is.

+------------ Everything else is from the original documentation, for training etc purposes -------------------

 ## Preprocessing for training and evaluation
 In order to use the training and evaluation scripts you need download and preprocess the datasets.